 The class and my lectures are solely based on the texts selected for class and require a thorough study and preparation of the material.
 I will primarily lecture on the readings, which will help you to more fully understand the texts.
 Therefore it is not sufficient for students to come to class without having prepared the texts.
 And indeed, in your papers and in the exam you have to demonstrate whether you have appropriately prepared the readings selected for each lecture.

-Students who need to miss classes for excusable (medical) reasons must inform me ahead of time, and will be permitted to make up the exam and movie assignment.
-I will only accept written documentation, such as official doctor notes (no faxes, no emails) or letters from other professors.
+Students who need to miss the exam or the movie for excusable reasons must inform me ahead of time, and will be permitted to make up the exam and movie assignment.
+I will only accept official doctor notes (no faxes, no emails) or letters from other professors.

 I hope and strongly encourage that students attend all lectures.
 However, I will not require attendance, as I think that college students should manage their own class attendance decisions.
 Nevertheless, please be aware that you should not make me responsible for a failure that results out of your decision.
 You should be aware that chances to master this class are minimal, if you do not show up for class or if you do not prepare the readings (=studying).